onlypuppy7/LegacyShell/wiki/wiki/LegacyShell/Related Characters/bundesnachrichtendienst.md

 # Bundesnachrichtendienst
-The *Bundesnachrichtendienst* ("*BND*") is the German foreign intelligence agency, founded in 1956, currently lead by *Bruno Kahl* as of December 2024.
+The *Bundesnachrichtendienst* ("*BND*") is the German foreign intelligence agency, founded in 1956, currently lead by *Martin Jäger* as of September 2025, with the following president, *Bruno Kahl*, now being the German ambassador in the Vatican.

 ![Logo](<BNDLogo.png>)